Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 in the first round of the Scottish Cup.

 Queen’s recorded a very comfortable 8-0 victory.
 Queen’s were five up at the interval through Jimmy Weir (2), Charles Campbell and James Richmond (2).
-In the second half, Weir got his hat trick
+In the second half, George Ker, Harry McNeil and either Weir or McNeil took the total to eight.

 On the following Saturday, Queen’s Park met their great